-Some people have shared that they have found tumeric to be helpful as an anti-inflammatory in overcoming RSI or other playing-related issues, although still admitting to discomfort and pain.
-While I find this interesting and am glad that tumeric was helpful to some degree, I would like to caution that others may react to tumeric with increased pain.
-In my student’s case, we were both surprised by her severe joint pain reaction to tumeric.
+Some people have shared that they have found turmeric to be helpful as an anti-inflammatory in overcoming RSI or other playing-related issues, although still admitting to discomfort and pain.
+While I find this interesting and am glad that turmeric was helpful to some degree, I would like to caution that others may react to turmeric with increased pain.
+In my student’s case, we were both surprised by her severe joint pain reaction to turmeric.
 Both her chiropractor and general practitioner were not at all surprised, and confirmed that this response is not uncommon.

 Joint pain can also be caused by high salicylate intake, and all spices are high in salicylates, so for some people it may not be a reaction specifically to turmeric.
 (Salicylates are naturally occurring chemicals in fruits and vegetables.)
 Food intolerance, especially to naturally occurring chemicals is quite tricky to diagnose without a full blown elimination diet, because the same chemicals can be found in a huge variety of foods.